‘This Is Us’: Mandy Moore Sheds Light On Rebecca’s Mystery Suitor After Love Triangle Cliffhanger

 “We’re going to pick up right back with her on the doorstep with Hunter and the flowers and Jack in the car, and see what the hell that was about,” executive producer Isaac Aptaker told EW.
 “It’s obviously somebody that she knows and we’ll learn more about how exactly she knows him and what their history is together.”

 This Is Us fans know very little about Rebecca’s pre-Jack life.
-In previous seasons it was revealed that she ditched a blind date to go sing at a club on the night she met her future husband.
+In previous seasons, it was revealed that she ditched a blind date to go sing at a club on the night she met her future husband.

 Showrunner Dan Fogelman teased a romantic Jebecca moment in the third episode which he compared to “Demi Moore and Patrick Swayze doing pottery in Ghost, but everyone has clothes on and it’s the opposite of Ghost.”
 In other words, it sounds like the Jack-Rebecca-Mystery Man triangle won’t last very long.